-With WAN optimization software from Network Executive Software (NetEx), one VMware shop was able to overcome the underpowered Ethernet link standing in the way of replicating its backups off-site and achieving its
+With WAN optimization software from Network Executive Software (NetEx), one VMware shop was able to overcome the underpowered Ethernet link standing in the way of replicating its backups off-site and achieving its virtual disaster recovery goals.

 Advertising and marketing agency Rhea + Kaiser had 20 virtual servers it wanted to replicate to a secondary site, but the firm's 10 Mbps Ethernet WAN link made it all but impossible.